 How to hire virtual assistants from freelancer sites

-Can’t find any virtual assistants catering to your industry?
+Can’t find any virtual assistants on LinkedIn who cater to your industry?
 Not to worry—you can probably find equivalent help on freelancer sites like Upwork, which these days function very similarly to virtual assistant hiring services.
 Just keep the following tips in mind:

 Tip #1: Create a detailed posting

 Many virtual assistants are good at what they do, but they can’t read your mind.
-Spell out exactly what it is you need help with and define the role that you’re hiring for as best as you can.
+In the job description, spell out exactly what it is you need help with and define the role that you’re hiring for as best as you can.
+Be sure to specify how much work you’ll need to do—whether it’s a full-time schedule or a couple hours per week.
 Do it in the plainest language possible, avoid buzzwords, and get to the point.

 Tip #2: Make sure they’re reading the listing